Patriots' Robert Spillane: Won't play Sunday

 • 1 min read

-Spillane (ankle) has been ruled out ahead of Sunday's matchup against the Jets, Mike Reiss of ESPN.com reports.
+Spillane (ankle) has been ruled out ahead of Sunday's matchup against the Dolphins, Evan Lazar of the Patriots' official site reports.

-The 30-year-old didn't practice Wednesday or Thursday and is now in line to miss his second consecutive game due to a lingering ankle injury.
-Spillane is a crucial part of New England's defense, recording 97 total tackles, five passes defensed, including two interceptions, and one forced fumble over 13 appearances this season.
-While he's sidelined Sunday, expect Jack Gibbens to operate as one of the Patriots' top inside linebackers.
+Spillane sustained an ankle injury in the Week 14 win over the Giants and is now in line to miss his fourth consecutive contest.
+The veteran linebacker is a crucial portion of the Patriots' defense, tallying 97 total tackles, including 1.0 sacks, five passes defensed, with two interceptions, and one forced fumble over 13 appearances this season.
+While he's sidelined Sunday, expect Jack Gibbens to have an expanded role in New England's linebacker corps.

 More News